bph/dev-blog-custom-preview/README.md

 - Mock X card preview with featured image, title, excerpt, and domain
 - Live updates as you edit — reads directly from the editor store
-- "Share on X" button that opens the share dialog with the post URL pre-filled

 ## Requirements